codepath/android_guides/Automating-Publishing-to-the-Play-Store.md

     a.
 Make sure to choose the credential name from the drop-down list.
 It should belong to the Google Play account that manages the app.

     b.
 Enter path and/or an [Ant-style](http://stackoverflow.com/questions/69835/how-do-i-use-nant-ant-naming-patterns) wildcard pattern for the APK.
-For instance, the example below expects the APK to be generated inside `**/build/outputs/apk/yourappname*.apk`
+For instance, the example in the screenshot expects the APK to be generated inside `**/build/outputs/apk/yourappname*.apk`.

     c.
 Choose what track to which the APKs should be deployed (Alpha, Beta, Production).